czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 So long story short it is better to create a headline that may not be exciting.
 But gets to the point and leads your readers to what is promised on your page.

 Than to write a headline that is clickbaity, serves no purpose and offers nothing in relation to the content.
-Readers don't like to be tricked into reading something.

 ## **Leave them feeling curious**

 Nobody likes to be left out.
 I remember being at school, overhearing my friends gossip about who is now going out with who.

 Immediately, I wanted in on the conversation.
-Your readers are the same.
-Give them part of the news in the headline and leave it up to them to find the rest.
+Your potential customers are the same.
+Give them part of the news in the headline and leave it up to them to find out the rest.

 ## **Be conversational**